Dzmitry-Bialotski/dimasindro/README.md

 I just love to code and that`s the only thing you have to know, but if you want to know me better, check the links below! 😄

 Skills: Java SE/EE, C#, ASP.
-NET Core, HTML, CSS, SQL, C++, Python, Django, Android
+NET Core, HTML, CSS, JS, SQL, C++, Python, Django, Android

 - 💬 Ask me about my projects
 - 📫 How to reach me: check the links below